 What is Optic Neuritis?

-What Are Common Animal Models For Optic Neuritis?
+Common Animal Models for Optic Neuritis Research

 - MOG35-55 EAE (C57BL/6 mouse): The standard T cell-driven EAE model.
 Immunisation with MOG35-55 peptide in CFA produces CD4+ T cell-mediated optic neuritis with acute RGC loss and measurable optomotor acuity decline.
-The most widely used model for testing immunomodulatory and neuroprotective strategies with OptoDrum endpoints (Anders et al., 2023, Front Immunol; Capper et al., 2025, Front Immunol).
+The most widely used model for testing immunomodulatory and neuroprotective strategies with OptoDrum endpoints (Anders et al., 2023, Front Immunol. | Capper et al., 2025, Front Immunol.).

 - B cell-dependent EAE / MOG-IgG model: A variant EAE model in which B cells and MOG-specific antibodies drive demyelination alongside T cell inflammation, more closely modelling the humoral immune component of MS and MOGAD.
 Produces optic neuritis with a functional visual deficit measurable by OMR (Joly et al., 2022, J Neuroinflammation).

 - MOGAD FcRn blockade model: Rodent model in which anti-FcRn therapy depletes MOG-IgG to prevent or attenuate antibody-mediated optic neuritis.
-OptoDrum visual acuity serves as the functional efficacy endpoint for this clinically advanced therapeutic approach (Remlinger et al., 2022, Neurol Neuroimmunol Neuroinflamm).
+OptoDrum visual acuity serves as the functional efficacy endpoint for this clinically advanced therapeutic approach (Remlinger et al., 2022, Neurol Neuroimmunol Neuroinflamm.).

 - CX3CR1-dependent microglial activation / aging-autoimmune demyelination model: Combines age-related microglial dysregulation with autoimmune stimulation, producing CX3CR1-dependent optic nerve demyelination with functional visual loss tracked by OptoDrum.
-A mechanistic model for the aging-neuroinflammation interaction in progressive optic neuritis (Groh et al., 2025, Nat Neurosci).
+A mechanistic model for the aging-neuroinflammation interaction in progressive optic neuritis (Groh et al., 2025, Nat Neurosci.).

-- PLP1-deficiency model (Pelizaeus-Merzbacher disease / PMD): PLP1-mutant mice develop hypomyelination with optic nerve involvement; OptoDrum tracks visual function as a correlate of CNS myelination status.
-A rare inherited demyelinating disease model with optic neuritis-like visual pathway involvement where microglia-mediated myelin clearance has a paradoxical neuroprotective role (Groh et al., 2023, Nat Commun).
+- PLP1-deficiency model (Pelizaeus-Merzbacher disease / PMD): PLP1-mutant mice develop hypomyelination with optic nerve involvement.
+OptoDrum tracks visual function as a correlate of CNS myelination status.
+A rare inherited demyelinating disease model with optic neuritis-like visual pathway involvement where microglia-mediated myelin clearance has a paradoxical neuroprotective role (Groh et al., 2023, Nat Commun.).

 - Optic nerve crush / EPO neuroprotection model: Acute optic nerve injury model used to test neuroprotective agents – including erythropoietin – that are also relevant to the post-optic-neuritis recovery phase.
-OptoDrum provides the functional endpoint for neuroprotection studies (Eghbali et al., 2023, Cell J).
+OptoDrum provides the functional endpoint for neuroprotection studies (Eghbali et al., 2023, Cell J.).

 How Can Striatech Tools support Your Study?